WuProver/MonomialOrderedPolynomial/README.md

 2. refactor `SortedFinsupp` to replace dependent sum type `Sigma` (used as key-value pair) with independent `Prod`, to make it more effective;
 3. a user-friendly way to interact with exponents and monomial order of `MvPolynomial`;
 4. prove equalities via homomorphism from computable structure (such as `ℕ`, `ℤ`, `ℚ`, and `ZMod n`) to incomputable ones, and prove disequalities via embedding into them.

+## Thanks

+This project, especially the way to synthesize computable structure from incomputable expressions, is inspired by [Junyan Xu](https://github.com/alreadydone)'s [work on polynomial computations by reflection](https://gist.github.com/alreadydone/2dca4fde11fb2e9be7f8a10b59216b3f).
+And the computable structure of this project is inspired by [the implementation](https://github.com/leanprover/lean4/blob/c2876a1a6a42e6df458ffb37abbc3868632beb58/src/Init/Grind/CommRing/Poly.lean) of [the algebraic solver of Grind](https://lean-lang.org/doc/reference/latest/The--grind--tactic/Algebraic-Solver-_LPAR_Commutative-Rings___-Fields_RPAR_).